Starting a Support Group

 • What is the purpose of the group?
 Possible purposes include providing social support, educational support, and/or mental health support.

 • Who can participate in the group?
 Is this a women-only group or are men allowed to join?
 Is the group open to both cis and trans participants or is it only for transgender people?
-(Note: The guidance below assumes that you are coordinating a women-only group but is relevant to other kinds of groups.)
+(Note: The guidance below assumes that you are coordinating a women-only group but it is also relevant to other kinds of groups.)

 Facilitator